Summary

 40 Minute(s)

-Procedure 1: Create a free Blooket account.
-Students will use Blooket to assess their knowledge of the evolutionary principles and types of evolutionary selection by playing the She Sells Seashells by the Seashore game.
+Procedure 1: Students will use Blooket to assess their knowledge of the evolutionary principles and types of evolutionary selection by playing the She Sells Seashells by the Seashore game.

-Procedure 2: After completing the game, students will complete a Spend A Buck activity.
-Students should access Mentimeter using the code you provide.
-From there, they will distribute their 100 points across the 10 concepts from the Explain activity based on where they believe the evolution of the whale from the Ancient Whale video falls in accordance with the principles of evolution and the types of selection.
+Based on what you have learned, determine where you believe the evolution of the whale from the Ancient Whale video falls in accordance with which principles of evolution and the types of selection.

 Evaluate (Face-to-Face)